mld2443/change/README.md

 There is an argument to be made that the recursive approach avoids loss of precision, however, the unfortunate truth is that this too is bested by an even more fool-proof method: the humble lookup table.
 For all the clever approaches to calculating a Fibonacci number, there's none faster, more accurate, or more straightforward.
 The $O(\phi^n)$ growth means that any method used would quickly reach the limit of even 64-bit unsigned integers; a lookup table needs only 93 entries (assuming the zeroth entry starts at 0) with the final being $[92]=7,540,113,804,746,346,429$.

+While it just so happens that the Fibonacci lookup table corellates 1 to 1 with the dynamic approach, this is possibly the only case where that is true.

 ### Analytic solutions
 Any mathematician or computer scientist can appreciate the joy of taking a $O(...)$ problem and deriving a $O(1)$ solution.
 I've heard this called an "analytic solution" before which seems appropriate, however it's not the exact same as [the mathematical definition of the same-named class of expressions](https://en.wikipedia.org/wiki/Closed-form_expression#Comparison_of_different_classes_of_expressions) since this definition necessarily involves a complexity analysis (mathematically speaking, the recursive solution is a single finite sum of ones for any given input, making it an algebraic expression).
 Nevertheless, I use the name here for the sake of brevity.